How to Create a Powerful Customer Experience Strategy

 The same principal follows for review websites ranging from Yelp to your Google search engine results page (SERP) reviews.
 85% of consumers value online reviews just as much as personal recommendations2; if your brand is absent from responding to positive and negative reviews alike, customers will interpret your brand as not valuing their opinion, and in effect, their patronage.

 Customers that raise concerns or offer praise through direct emails to your company should be treated with equal value; direct responses from your brand addressing their communication will build their trust in your company, and show them the human element in your organization.
 Email can also be a viable option to address communications from other channels—like social media—to really build trust in your brand.
 By reaching out directly to a customer by email after they leave a grievance on a review site can show that CX matters to you and reestablish trust.

 Evolve Your CX With Customer Needs

 It’s crucial to remember that your CX strategy is a constantly evolving part of your brand; what’s set in stone one day could easily change overnight.
 The catalyst of change for your CX strategy is your customers; as their wants, needs and desires change, your brand’s CX strategy has to change accordingly in order to maintain engagement and relatability.

 Allowing your CX strategy a level of viscosity when it comes to rolling with the never-ending change of your customer’s perceptions of your brand is critical.
+That’s why it’s so important to have a data-driven marketing strategy in place.
 Your brand is constantly on display on every channel it exists on, and therefore, being able to actively engage on a changing stage with individual customers shows you care and provides a serious leg up on the competition.